Fantom-Factory/afIocConfig/readme.md

 This makes them great for use by 3rd party libraries.
 The libraries can set sensible default values, and applications may then optionally override them.

+IoC Config also grabs values from environment variables and `.props` files.
+It even provides environmental overrides allowing your test server to run with different configuration than your dev, or prod server!

 ## Install

 Install `IoC Config` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):